NuranKZ/CapstoneProject/README.md

 - available time period

-  - It is normal, that companies can delisted or created at any date in considered timeline.
+  - It is normal, that companies can be delisted or created at any date in considered timeline.
 The main task: to select a time interval that will contain a large number of companies, while not being too short.

   - The optimum chosen period is from 2016-01-04 to 2020-01-06, the number of companies whose quotations are available in this period is ~ 6,900.